twolfson/twolfson.com/articles/learning-to-forget.md

 - When writing down a word, remember the actual shape of the letter and draw that
     - Sometimes when half-awake, my wires get crossed and I write gibberish letters
-- When reading back the note, I rewrite the note in daylight immediately.
-Otherwise, words that might be on the tip of my tongue later will be harder to remember.
+- Rewrite the note in as soon as you wake up.
+Thoughts that seem fresh now might be lost later (kind of like with remembering dreams).

 ## Remembering on the go
 - On a personal note, I sometimes will write a note via pen on my wrist